SeLite/SeLite.github.io/InstallFramework.md

 ## Configure SeLite to load the framework ##

 ### Through _values_ manifests ###
-This is already done for the tests that come with SeLite frameworks.
-If you're creating tests with any of those frameworks, you can copy its _values_ manifest `SeLiteSettingsValues.txt`.
+This is already done for [scripts][script] that come with SeLite frameworks.
+If you're using one of those frameworks, you can copy its {{ valuesManifest }} `SeLiteSettingsValues.txt`.
 Otherwise create it as a plain text file.
 Either way, you then need to adjust/enter value of field `extensions.selite-settings.common.bootstrappedCoreExtensions`, so it points to location of the framework Javascript file.
 See also [SettingsManifests](SettingsManifests) > [_Values_ manifests](SettingsManifests#values-manifests) and [SettingsManifests](SettingsManifests) > [Literals for special values](SettingsManifests#literals-for-special-values).

 ### Through GUI ###
 <!-- @TODO eliminate or Move to SettingsInterface? -->